gritzko/librdx/RDXJ.md

-  # RDX-J text format (RDX-jsonish)
+  # RDX-JDR format or "JSON done right"

-RDX-J is a human-readable variant of RDX, the Replicated Data eXchange format.
+RDX-JDR is a human-readable variant of RDX, the Replicated Data eXchange format.
 The [binary RDX][r] variant is [TLV-based][t].
-RDX-J is a superset of [JSON][j] that anyone familiar with JSON can easily read.
+RDX-JDR is a superset of [JSON][j] that anyone familiar with JSON can easily read.
-Naturally, there is 1:1 mapping between RDX-TLV and RDX-J.
+Naturally, there is 1:1 mapping between RDX-TLV and RDX-JDR.

-RDX-J has somewhat deeper foundations than JSON.
+RDX-JDR has somewhat deeper foundations than JSON.
 It has a formal mutation semantics, i.e. edits, merges and deltas.

 RDX element types come in two groups: `FIRST` and `PLEX`.